AGSweeney/ClearCore-Motion-Stack/README.md

 - ClearPath SD Series servos
 - ClearPath MC Series servos

-The project currently does not target ClearPath-IP or IO-Hub hardware.
+The project currently does not target ClearPath-IP, IO-Hub, or the related IO motion controller platforms as in-scope development targets for this repository.
+Use Teknic's official product pages (see the **Relationship to Teknic Products** section above) when evaluating those systems.

 ---